VIKASNARASIMHA1/Rainfax-June-Dashboard/README.md

 •	Cleaning the excel sheet provided by filling out the missing values with the median of the respective column and removed all the unnecessary columns.

-•	Appending the columns for each runner for all the 31 days for the month of July.
+•	Appending the columns for each runner for all the 31 days for the month of June.

 •	Changing the data type of the time columns.
 Creating a new column to add the counts of A and B slot for each runner each day using advance excel formulas.